damaclab/Rule-Filtering/README.md

-# Rule Filtering on Biodiversity Data
+# Data-Driven Rule Filtering on Biodiversity Data
 This repository contains code and instructions for performing association rule filtering on a species occurrence dataset using R.

 ## Table of Contents